bizmonger/Nikeza/Server/README.md

 APIs is a collection of project mean to integrate with 3rd party services

 # video-cli
-A simple cli for getting uploads form a YouTube channel
+A simple cli for getting uploads from a YouTube channel
 * To get a API Key follow the introductions [here](https://developers.google.com/youtube/v3/getting-started)

 # video-youtube